jakubtomsu/awesome-odin/README.md

 [Odin](https://odin-lang.org/) is a general-purpose programming language built for high-performance, modern systems and data-oriented programming.

+[!NOTE] Some of the lists are based on the [Odin Libs Wiki Page](https://github.com/odin-lang/Odin/wiki/Odin-Libs)

+[!IMPORTANT] Many commonly used bindings are already included in [Vendor Collection](https://pkg.odin-lang.org/vendor/) which comes with the compiler.

 # Contents
 - [Libraries](#libraries)
 - [Bindings](#bindings)